AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 How did you decide how many holes and where to put them?
 </div>

 These plates may then be placed within the filter box, as seen below.
-Depending on the length of the filter insert assembly, the spacing of the plates will be adjusted accordingly, as the length of the filter insert, as set by the length of the filer and flow constraints, determines how far apart the entrance and exit plates need to be.
+Depending on the length of the filter insert assembly, the spacing of the plates will be adjusted accordingly.
+This is due to the fact that the length of the filter insert, as set by the length of the filter and flow constraints, determines how far apart the entrance and exit plates need to be.
 The idea is that they would be fully secured once the apparatus is in use and only the insert would remain removable.

 <div class="alert alert-block alert-danger">
 How does the width of the filter insert assembly affect the spacing of the plates?